dillondoxey/vault-aws-workshop/docs/vault-0.md

 * We'll then cover chapter 7 with the second lab.
 * We'll finish with chapter 8 and the third lab.

+???
-Your instructor will provide the URLs for the tracks.
+You will have to provide the links for the tracks: Vault Basics, AWS Auth Method for Vault, AWS Dynamic Secrets with Vault